-PLEASE NOTE: Footpath closed until further notice.
-Please check back for updates.
+PLEASE NOTE: The footpath is currently closed until further notice.

 Gight Woods are situated in a remote location on steep land sloping down to the River Ythan, about 27 miles north of Aberdeen, 2 miles upstream of Methlick and 3 miles east of Fyvie, lying off the B9005.
 Access to the reserve can be gained from the Forestry Commission car park at this location.

 Follow the Forestry Commission track to its conclusion, go through the gate and cross a field to the access point.
 There is a waymarked circular footpath around the reserve, which includes a few steep climbs.